“Get off the scale!

 Rather than focusing on lines and wrinkles around your eyes, see them as a reflection of a happy and fulfilled life, steeped in love.

-Step away from the scale, Beautiful, because you are so much more than a number.
+Step away from the scale, lovely soul, because you are so much more than a number.